 The president also noted that an additional 25% tariff on all remaining products imported from China (valued at $325 billion) would be implemented “shortly.”
 A specific date and hearing process have not been announced for this new fourth list of products.

-Economic activity in the manufacturing sector expanded in May, and the overall economy grew for the 109th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.
+Economic activity in the manufacturing sector expanded in April, and the overall economy grew for the 120th consecutive month, say the nations supply executives in the latest Manufacturing ISM® Report On Business®.

-During the month of May 2018, MIQ Logistics was involved in a number of events throughout the logistics industry.
-Read MIQ in the news, industry updates, services offered by MIQ, and events that will be taking place in the May 2018 logistics link.
+During the month of April 2019, MIQ was involved in a number of events throughout the logistics industry.
+Read MIQ news, industry updates, services offered by MIQ, and events that will be taking place in the April 2019 logistics link.

 On Thursday, April 18, 2019, the United States Trade Representative (USTR) office released a third Notice of Product Exclusions to Section 301 List 1 products currently subject to a 25% tariff.

 Companies are encouraged to refer to the Annex to the notice of product exclusions to determine if any of your products are included in the 21 products now available for exclusion.
 The scope of each exclusion is governed by the 10-digit level Harmonized Tariff Schedule (HTS) numbers and product descriptions identified in the Annex to the notice.
 It is important to note that these exclusions are available for any product that meets the description in the official notice, regardless of whether the importer filed an exclusion request.
 If you import products that fall under these descriptions, you will be able to claim an exclusion using HTS# 9903.88.07.